 Currently the priority is patient care/patient directed services and the provision of appropriate supervision to your activities both within and outside of your normal scope of practice as per Irish Medical Council guidelines.

 Specialist training and education must however continue in so far as possible, and the health and wellbeing of our Trainees must receive attention during this challenging time.

 To minimise the impact on training and education, RCPI has developed the following guiding principles:

-Our health and wellbeing services remain open.
-All scheduled meetings will go ahead using either Skype or Zoom.
-We will be in touch with individuals who have already made arrangements to meet with us to set this up.
+Our health and wellbeing service remains open.
+All scheduled meetings will go ahead either online or in person.

 You will find health and wellbeing information here on our website